orjon/booker/README.md

 - know the contact details of the borrower of my books I want to borrow, so that I can arrange the book pick up

-- see the book title, author, reviews and ratings of books so that I can make decisions whether I would like to borrow the book or not
+- see the book title, author, reviews and ratings of books that can help me make decisions whether I would like to borrow the book or not

 - easily view the books I have out on loan and the books I am loaning in one place, so that I can manage the books I am reading and keep track that all books that have been borrowed are returned in a timely fashion